PhilipFlyvholm/learnit-plus-plus/readme.md

 We encourage pull requests!

-To preview changes run the `npm run start` command to get auto reloading the extension.
+To preview changes run the `npm run dev` command to get auto reloading the extension.
 Use of Typescript is preferred over JavaScript.

 ## How to build

 1. Run `npm i` if it is the first time building
-2. Run `npm run release` to generate a zip in the `releases` folder or `npm run build` to only build the files in the `dist` folder
+2. Run `npm run build` to generate a zip in the `releases` folder
 3. Done

 ## Support